Skip to content

 Additional educational objectives and learning outcomes

-Knowledge and understanding: Knowledge of the main financial statement items and schedules Knowledge of tools for static, dynamic and comparative analysis of company data Understanding of the quality of reporting and techniques for forecasting results Application and judgement skills: Building worksheets for automated analysis Assess the quality of accounting data and identify biases Simulate alternative scenarios and estimate economic and financial impacts Apply forecasting methods and sensitivity analysis under conditions of uncertainty Transversal competences Use IT tools and software for accounting and economic analysis Effectively communicate quantitative results in Italian, German and English Work in teams and develop reports consistent with international professional standards
+Knowledge and understanding: Knowledge of the main financial statement items and schedules Knowledge of tools for static, dynamic and comparative analysis of company data Understanding of the quality of reporting and techniques for forecasting results Application and judgement skills: Building worksheets for automated analysis Assess the quality of accounting data and identify distortions Simulate alternative scenarios and estimate economic and financial impacts Apply forecasting methods and sensitivity analysis under conditions of uncertainty Transversal competences Use IT tools and software for accounting and economic analysis Effectively communicate quantitative results in Italian, German and English Work in teams and develop reports consistent with international professional standards

 Assessment

 Attending students: Midterm written (30%) Final written exam (70%) Non-attending students Final written examination (100%) The exact formula will be communicated on the first day of class.
+ILOs 1 to 4 assessed

 Evaluation criteria